Cook smarter

 Price $5-15 $2-5

 Own both.
 They serve different purposes and together cover every dough-handling situation.
-The metal bench scraper lives on the countertop; the plastic bowl scraper lives near your mixing bowls.
+I keep the metal bench scraper on my countertop and the plastic bowl scraper in the drawer next to my mixing bowls.
+After years of reaching for one or the other, I can't imagine working without the pair.

 The bench scraper in bread baking